SamirTalwar/monospacedmonologues.com/content/posts/2013-08-28--letter-to-a-lead.md

 think not.
 Your tone and abruptness has convinced me otherwise.
 So I ask this of you, dear developer, so that I might help you find the way.

-Dear developer, don’t be a dick.
+Dear developer, don't be a dick.

 Your faithful colleague,